helenclx/leilukin-site/src/shrines/cassettebeasts/articles/cassette-beasts-more-than-a-pokemon-clone.md

 **They Did Not Need To But They Did It Anyway counter: 4**

-If the existence of the option to romance your human companion is not enough, in {% cite "Cassette Beasts" %} you can romance any of the human companions regardless of your player character's gender.
-In other words, all the human companions in {% cite "Cassette Beasts" %} are available as same-gender romance options, which is a blessing for LGBTQ+ players like me.
+If the existence of the option to romance your human companion is not enough, in {% cite "Cassette Beasts" %} you can romance a companion regardless of your player character's gender.
+In other words, all the companions that can be romanced by the player character in {% cite "Cassette Beasts" %} are available as same-gender romance options, which is a blessing for LGBTQ+ players like me.

 **They Did Not Need To But They Did It Anyway counter: 5**